Travelling with small people plus all their accoutrements can be a daunting proposition.

 A super-fun suitcase

 Rather than hauling child, child’s baggage and your own suitcase through the airport, take a load off with the Trunki ride-on suitcase.
 It will compel your child to inadvertently help you – and encourage them to take responsibility for packing their own belongings.
-The four-wheeler comes in fun designs, including the new Paddington Bear case.
+The four-wheeler comes in fun designs, including unicorn, flamingo and spaceship inspired designs.
 It has a comfy saddle, grips for stability, a carry handle, lockable catches and supports a ride-on weight of 50 kilograms.

 A small fold-up pram